Advancing Complex Video Object Segmentation via Progressive Concept Construction: Experiments

 \section{Experiments}

-\subsection{Implementation details}
+\subsection{Implementation Details}

-\textbf{Model Architecture.} Our model is built upon the SAM 2.1-large backbone~\cite{ravi2025sam}.
-Specifically, we reuse its image encoder and mask decoder components without fine-tuning.
+\textbf{Model Architecture.} Our model is built upon the SAM 2.1-large backbone~\citep{ravi2025sam}, reusing its its image encoder and mask decoder components without fine-tuning.
 On top of this base, we incorporate a pixel-level association memory and an LVLM-based concept guidance module to enhance temporal modeling and semantic reasoning.

+In practice, we adopt the memory attention mechanism of SAM 2 as the foundation for our pixel-level association memory.
+On top of this, we augment the memory module with an enhanced long-term memory by extending the temporal positional encoding to support a wider temporal window of up to 22 frames.
+Following SAM2Long~\citep{ding2024sam2long}, we apply an object-aware filtering strategy that picks only frames with non-zero occlusion scores, ensuring that memory is constructed from frames where a visible object is present.
+This ensures that memory is both temporally broad and semantically relevant, reducing noise from uninformative frames.
+For the concept guidance module, we employ InternVL 2.5~\citep{chen2024expanding} as the base model.
+The final model is achieved through a two-stage training process that first establishes long-term temporal modeling before fine-tuning the LVLM for concept-level reasoning.
+Further training details are provided in the Appendix~\ref{appendix:training}.

 \textbf{Scene change detection.} To determine whether a frame should trigger concept-level reasoning, we employ a lightweight HSV-based scene change detector.
-Specifically, we compute 2D color histograms over the hue and saturation channels of the current and previous frames, normalize them, and measure their difference using the Bhattacharyya distance.
+Specifically, we compute 2D color histograms over the hue and saturation channels of the current and previous frames, and measure their difference using the Bhattacharyya distance.
 A scene change is detected if the distance exceeds a predefined threshold, which we set to 0.35 by default.
 Empirically, we find this threshold to be robust against minor variations while remaining sensitive to significant appearance shifts.

+\textbf{Benchmarks.} To evaluate our method, we conduct experiments on seven standard video object segmentation (VOS) benchmarks: SA-V~\citep{ravi2025sam}, LVOS v2~\citep{hong2024lvos}, MOSE v1~\citep{ding2023mose}, DAVIS~\citep{pont20172017}, YouTube-VOS~\citep{xu2018youtube}, M$^3$-VOS~\citep{chen2025m}, MOSE v2~\citep{ding2025mosev2} and our proposed \benchname dataset.
+We follow the standard evaluation protocol for each benchmark and report its primary metrics.
+All evaluations are performed under the semi-supervised setting, where the ground-truth mask of the first frame is provided.
+Further details of these benchmarks can be found in the Appendix~\ref{appendix:benchmark}.